aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M02-Unit 3 Create and configure a virtual network gateway.md

-# Module02-Unit 3 Create and configure a virtual network gateway
+# Module 02-Unit 3 Create and configure a virtual network gateway

 In this exercise you will configure a virtual network gateway to connect the Contoso Core Services VNet and Manufacturing VNet.